 The Trion® T120 BGA324 Development Board has an LPDDR3 DRAM module with 256 Mbits x 16 bits supporting up to 4 Gb.
 If you want to target a different module, you need to update the DDR block in the Interface Designer to reflect the specifications for your rmodule.

 Note: Refer to the Trion DDR DRAM Block User Guide for more information on changing the DDR block.

-Use the IC Interface for a Peripheral instead of DDR Calibration
+Use the IC Interface for DDR Calibration